 Today these sectors find it very difficult to recruit sufficient new employees.
 The recruitment process takes too long, companies have to compromise on qualification requirements and often start by offering further education and training for new employees.
 Declining interest in engineering amongst young people, fewer applicants per place both on vocational programmes at high school level and relevant higher education programmes as well as the difficulties of attracting the right competence to the sector are all major obstacles to filling vacancies.
 All this is a strategic challenge that has to be tackled.

 The purpose of this roadmap is to present a shared view of the challenges facing the mining and steel industries where the supply of education and skills is concerned.
 The roadmap also highlights what industry, political decision-makers and the education system need to do to improve the supply of competence to the mining and steel industry.
 Acting together, we can strengthen the Swedish mining and steel industries though ensuring the supply of a skilled workforce.
 This is something that Sweden as a whole will benefit from.

-This roadmap has been developed within the framework of the strategic innovation programme for the mining and metal producing industry, SIP STRIM, with funding support from Vinnova, the Swedish Energy Agency and the Swedish Research Council for Sustainable Development (Formas).
+The roadmap has been developed within the framework of the strategic innovation programme for the mining and metal producing industry, Swedish Mining Innovation, with funding support from Vinnova, the Swedish Energy Agency and the Swedish Research Council for Sustainable Development (Formas).

 The roadmap is written in Swedish and can be ordered or downloaded here.